 - Monitor what you eat.
 If the pantry and fridge are filled with fatty or empty-calorie foods, replace them with proteins, whole grains, fresh fruits and veggies, and low-fat dairy products.
 A serious change in diet can be overwhelming and difficult to adhere to, so start simple with one replacement at first – carrot sticks in the place of potato chips, for instance – and work up to a healthier overall diet.

-As one of the leading home health agencies in Chesapeake, Seniorcorp is here to assist seniors in achieving these and any other goals with individualized in-home care, including companion care in Chesapeake and the nearby areas.
+As the leading Chesapeake home health agency in the nearby areas, Seniorcorp is here to assist seniors in achieving these and any other goals with individualized in-home care, including companion care in Chesapeake and the nearby areas.
 From accompaniment and transportation to medical appointments and fitness classes to grocery shopping and preparing healthy meals, all while giving socialization a much-needed boost, we are empowering seniors to live their best lives each and every day.
 Contact us today online or at 757-640-0557 for more information on how we can help someone you love!
 For a full list of communities where we provide our award-winning care, please visit our Service Area page.